 - 7024.
 High amounts of iron powder in this electrode increase deposition rates.
 Works best with flat and horizontal positions.
 Needs a clean joint.

 Stick Welding Tips For Beginners

-Even though stick welding is one of the easiest welding methods to learn, it still requires high skill level to master its techniques.
-Here are some of the most important things to focus one when tackling your first weld.
+Even though stick welding is one of the easiest welding methods to learn, it still requires a high skill level to master its techniques.
+Here are some of the most important things to focus on when tackling your first weld.